 During the year under review your Directors have also approved the setting up a newgarment manufacturing unit at a new location in Noida (U.P.) by setting up 300 new sewingmachines which involved a capital expenditure of C7.68 Crore approx. which is expected tostart production in the first quarter of the current financial year.

 Your Directors are hopeful that with the implementation of the above programs yourCompany would be able to realise value addition as well as offer a wider range of productswith focus on quality.

 Your Company is closely observing the current economic conditions and taking allmeasures to improve its performance.

 Corporate Social Responsibility

-It has always been the endeavour of the Company to be at the forefrontwith regard to Social and Environmental responsibility.
-As a responsible corporatecitizen we aim to contribute to social and environmental causes on a regular basis.
-Forus Corporate Social Responsibility (CSR) is an added opportunity to bring value toour stakeholders' lives and in a small possible way bring about a difference that we allwant to see and be.
-We have been contributing to society since various years.
+It has always been the goal of the Company to stand at the forefront with regard toaccepting its social and environmental responsibility as a responsible corporate citizenfor us Corporate Social Responsibility (CSR) is an added opportunity to bring value toour stakeholders' lives and in a small possible way bring about a difference that we allwant to see.

 Directors and Key Managerial Personnel

-Your Directors inform the members that Shri Shantanu Agarwal Directorretires by rotation and being eligible offers himself for reappointment.
+Your Directors inform the member that Shri Shantanu Agarwal (DIN-02314304) JointManaging Director retires by rotation and being eligible offers himself forre-appointment.